mshameer/ran-with-prisma/ran-app/README.md

 ## Commands

-This is the [RAN](https://www.rantoolkit.com/) originally created with  graph.cool service for GraphQL and now for hosting in the example.
-It is completely refactored to use the [Prisma](https://www.prisma.io/) server.
+[RAN](https://www.rantoolkit.com/) app is  originally created with  graph.cool service for GraphQL.
+It is  completely refactored  to use the [Prisma](https://www.prisma.io/) server for the GraphQL service.

 ## Documentation